faranalytics/streams-logger/README.md

 - line `<string>` The line number of the logging event.
 - col `<string>` The column number of the logging event.

-### Formatting Example
+### Example Serializer

 In the following code excerpt, a serializer is implemented that logs:

 1. the current time
 2. the log level
-3. the name of the function where log event originated
+3. the name of the function where the log event originated
 4. the line number of the logging event
 5. the column number of the logging event
 6. the log message